-Pipeline operator Kinder Morgan's board initially recommended voting Against providing methane emissions reporting and a 2 degree scenario analysis report.
+The board of the pipeline operator we invest in initially recommended voting Against providing methane emissions reporting and a 2 degree scenario analysis report.
 We believe that as shareholders, we have the right to clear disclosure around how the company monitors, manages and minimises climate change and sustainability-related risks.

-We requested that Kinder Morgan improve their environmental disclosure procedures, particularly relating to Greenhouse Gas emissions.
+We requested the company to improve their environmental disclosure procedures, particularly relating to Greenhouse Gas emissions.
 The company is now working on a new framework which will enable them to provide more information on these topics.
 US$22 million will be spent on improving their data collection, assessment and production systems.

 How do I use listed infrastructure in my portfolio?

 Delve deeper into a global equities exposure